Worcester, South Africa: British colonial history

 With the Cape Colony interior expanding with the settlement of an increasing number of European settlers, Lord Charles Somerset instructed Magistrate Fischer of Tulbagh, to find a location to establish a new deputy magisterial seat during 1818.
 Fischer duly reported that the two quitrent farms, De Lange Rug and Roodedraai, be bought for this purpose.
 On 9 January 1819 the Colonial surveyors, Tulleken and Hertzog mapped the two farms and on 4 November, the first official advertisement for the sale of plots was issued.
 On 28 February 1820, the official date of the establishment of Worcester, 89 of the proclaimed 144 plots were sold.
 Fischer also reported that "this place becomes more important when the new road over the Franschhoek Mountains will be completed."
 The African Rifles Regiment started construction of this road in 1819.

 A winter storm in 1822 caused damage to the town of Tulbagh.
 Captain Charles Trappes recommended to Somerset that the magisterial seat be moved to the new town.

 By 1830, 329 farms were cultivated in the district and by 1832 the town of Worcester was becoming a frontier town with the Market Square being used for stock sales.
-Many a fine animal changed ownership in the days when Worcester was a jumping-off spot for the "togryers" of the 19th century.
+Many a fine animal changed ownership in the days when Worcester was a jumping-off spot for the "togryers" (transport riders) of the 19th century.

 By the 1850s the necessity for the formation of a hamlet west of the Breede River had become clear; the ward was cut off from Worcester during the rainy season when the river burst it banks regularly.
 The farm Aan-de-Smalblaar was transported to Johannes Petrus Jordaan on 23 July 1858.
 Jan Jordaan divided a portion of the farm into 57 residential plots and these were sold at a Public Auction on 11 June 1859.
 The hamlet of Rawsonville was named for William Rawson, the Cape Colonial Secretary.

 German settlers employed as "tagloners" on the surrounding farms from 1860 onwards, would soon use the abundance of fertile soil, water and their skilled labour to see the area evolve from livestock farming to cultivated land, orchards and vineyards.
 By 1865 the production from the flourishing vineyards compared favourably with the Stellenbosch and Paarl valleys.
 Much of the crop was dried for raisins, and this continued to be an important aspect of the local industry into the 20th century.
 The decline in the demand for raisins after the Second World War persuaded most of the farmers to convert to wine-grape growing: and in response to this change an extensive network of co-operative wineries sprang up.
 Today the Breede River Valley is the largest wine-producing region in South Africa, contributing almost 25% of the country's viticultural output.
 The Olof Bergh Solera Brandy Cellar and the KWV Brandy Cellar form part of the South African Brandy Route and 33 wineries produce and bottle in the Worcester area.